Cary-Connolly/GC-Dual-State-Correction/README.md

 # Automated Detection #

-Following the implementation of the Pre-Requisite tasks the client should download the most up to date "AzureADHybrid-UserBaseline.cab" SCCM Baseline Configuration
+Following the implementation of the Pre-Requisite tasks the client should download the most up to date "AzureADHybrid-UserBaseline.cab" SCCM Baseline Configuration from the Git repository.

 To start the Import Configuration Data Wizard, in the Configuration Items or Configuration Baselines node in the Assets and Compliance workspace, click “Import Configuration Data”.